 Step 3: Complete your Alaska Articles of Incorporation

 This is the first official step in the process of forming a corporation and something that can easily be done online, via mail or by fax.
 ZenBusiness is on hand to help with sorting out your Alaska Articles of Incorporation.
 There’s a fee to register your corporation in Alaska.
 Payments can be may by credit card or by check when submitted by mail.
 Registration requires the details of your shareholders (incorporates), your business name, your registered agent, and other important details.

 Step 4: Establish a corporate record in Alaska

 It’s important that your new business has a solid foundation.
 To do this, start by deciding how the company will be managed, establish clearly defined roles, and document rules and regulations.
 These corporate records help with compliance and provide an official log of business decisions.

-Designate an Alaska professional corporation board of directors
+Step 5: Designate an Alaska PC board of directors

 It’s customary for public companies to appoint a board of directors who represent the shareholders.
 The board of directors is responsible for overseeing and managing your company.
 A board of directors holds more power and has more say than a CEO.

 To secure business loans and bank accounts, you’ll need to create a successful set of corporate bylaws.
 These can include items such as record books, shareholder documents, contracts, and stock certificates.
 It’s crucial to file and keep all documents pertaining to your business practices.
 Alaska law requires that you file an Alaska annual report, which must be submitted six months after you’ve filed your Articles of Incorporation.
 We also offer a worry-free compliance service to help your business remain in good standing.

 The first board meeting is where strategic decisions, financials, and operations should be discussed.
 It’s advisable to draw up an Alaska operating agreement outlining your company policies and procedures.